raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If the client wishes to keep an idle connection open for longer than the default duration without having to send traffic every 15 seconds, then it uses the Session Signaling
-Idle Timeout message to request a longer idle timeout (see {{idletimeout}}).
+If the client wishes to keep an idle connection open for longer than the default duration without having to send traffic every 15 seconds, then it uses the Session Signaling Idle Timeout message to request a longer idle timeout, as described in {{idletimeout}}.

+### Client-Initiated Termination

 A client is not required to wait until half of the idle-timeout value before closing a connection.
-A client MAY close a connection at any time, at the client’s discretion, if it has no further need for the connection at that time.
+A client SHOULD close a connection at any time, at the client’s discretion, if it determines that, at that time, it has no current or reasonably anticipated imminent future need for the connection.

+Upon receiving an error response from the server, a client SHOULD NOT automatically close the connection.
+An error relating to one particular operation on a connection does not necessarily imply that all other operations on that connection have also failed, or that future operations will fail.
+The client should assume that the server will make its own decision about whether or not to close the connection, based on the server's determination of whether the error condition pertains to this particular operation, or would also apply to any subsequent operations.
+If the server does not close the connection then the client SHOULD continue to use that connection for subsequent operations.

+### Server-Initiated Termination

+After sending an error response to a client, the server MAY close the connection, or may allow the connection to remain open.
+For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the connection open for further operations.
+For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then close the connection by sending a Terminate Session request message, as described in {{terminate}}.

+There may be rare cases where a server is overloaded and wishes to shed load.
+If the server handles this by simply closing connections, the likely behaviour of clients is to detect this as a network failure, and reconnect.

+To avoid this reconnection implosion, in this situation the server also sends a Terminate Session request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.

+After sending a Terminate Session request message, the server MUST NOT send any further messages on that connection.

+A Terminate Session request message MUST NOT be initiated by a client.
+If a server receives a Terminate Session request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+Upon receipt of a Terminate Session request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
+This is to place the burden of TCP's TIME-WAIT state on the client.

+After sending the Terminate Session request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+(In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

+In the case where the server is canceling some, but not all, of the existing operations on a connection, with a REFUSED (5) RCODE (perhaps because it has been reconfigured and is no longer authoritative for those names), the RECONNECT DELAY MAY be zero, indicating that the client SHOULD immediately attempt to re-establish its operations.
+It is likely that some of the new attempts will be successful and some will not.

+In the case where a server is terminating a large number of connections at once (e.g., if the system is restarting) and the server doesn't want to be inundated with a flood of simultaneous retries, it SHOULD send different RECONNECT delay values to each client.
+These adjustments MAY be selected randomly, pseudorandomly, or deterministically (e.g., incrementing the time value by one tenth of a second for each successive client, yielding a post-restart reconnection rate of ten clients per second).

+Apart from the cases described above, a server MUST NOT close a connection with a client, except in extraordinary error conditions.
+Closing the connection is the client's responsibility, to be done at the client's discretion, when it so chooses.
+A server only closes a connection under exceptional circumstances, such as when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
+When possible, a server SHOULD send a Terminate Session message informing the client of the reason for the connection being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.

+After a connection is closed by the server, the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.
+If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

+If a server is low on resources it MAY simply terminate a client connection with a TCP RST.
+However, the likely behaviour of the client may be simply to reconnect immediately, putting more burden on the server.
+Therefore, a server SHOULD instead choose to shed client load by sending a Terminate Session message, as described above.
+Upon reception of the Termination TLV the client is expected to close the connection, and if it does not then the server will abort the connection five seconds later.

 ## Connection Sharing {#sharing}

 A client that supports Session Signaling SHOULD NOT make multiple connections to the same DNS server.

-A single server may support DNS Updates {{!RFC2136}} and/or DNS Push Notifications {{?I-D.ietf-dnssd-push}} for one or more DNS zones.
+A single server may support multiple services, including DNS Updates {{!RFC2136}},
+DNS Push Notifications {{?I-D.ietf-dnssd-push}}, and other services, for one or more DNS zones.
-When a client discovers that the DNS Update server and/or DNS Push Notification server for several different names (including names that fall within different zones) is the same target hostname and port, the client SHOULD use a single shared connection for all relevant operations on those names.
+When a client discovers that the target server for several different operations is the same target hostname and port, the client SHOULD use a single shared connection for all those operations.
-A client SHOULD NOT open multiple connections to the same target host and port just because the names being updated and/or queried are different or happen to fall within different zones.
+A client SHOULD NOT open multiple connections to the same target host and port just because the names being operated on are different or happen to fall within different zones.
 This is to reduce unnecessary connection load on the DNS server.

-For the purposes here, the determination of "same server" is made by comparing the target hostname and port of the DNS server (as indicated in the "_dns‑update‑tls._tcp.&lt;zone&gt;" SRV record or "_dns‑push‑tls._tcp.&lt;zone&gt;" SRV record), not the IP address(es) that the target hostname resolves to.
+For the purposes here, the determination of "same server" is made by comparing the target hostname and port of the desired DNS server, not the IP address(es) that the target hostname resolves to.
+The hostname and port of the desired DNS server in question may be obtained via manual configuration, may be learned automatically from "_dns‑update‑tls._tcp.&lt;zone&gt;" or "_dns‑push‑tls._tcp.&lt;zone&gt;" SRV records, or may be learned by other means used by other protocols.

 If two different target hostnames happen to resolve to the same IP address(es), then the client SHOULD NOT recognize these as the "same server" for the purposes of using a single shared connection to that server.
-If an administrator wishes to use a single server for multiple zones and/or multiple roles (e.g., both DNS Updates and DNS Push Notifications), and wishes to have clients use a single shared connection for operations on that server, then the administrator MUST use the same target hostname in the appropriate SRV records.
+If an administrator wishes to use a single server for multiple zones and/or multiple roles (e.g., both DNS Updates and DNS Push Notifications), and wishes to have clients use a single shared connection for operations on that server, then the administrator MUST specify the same target server hostname for all the desired zones and/or roles, either in the appropriate manual configuration data (for clients that are configured manully) or in the appropriate SRV records
+(for clients that learn configuration from the network).

 However, server implementers and operators should be aware that even when the same target hostname is correctly used, this connection